microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

     _maxwin
 ```

 10. The third request, rephrased for clarity, is to identify the player with the most wins and calculate their winning percentage against opponents with a higher rating.
+The thought process for developing a solution entails the following steps:
+- Extract the 'player_id' column from the 'dim_player' table.
+- Calculate the counts of game IDs corresponding to 'white-win' and 'black-win' outcomes.
+Take into account the inactive relationship when calculating 'black-win.'
+- In the creation of virtual tables for 'white-win' and 'black-win' within a DAX measure, I could apply filters to only include matches against higher-rated opponents for a more precise analysis.

-After creating a table visualization like below, when clicking the three dots located in the upper right side of the table visualization, you can sort by any DAX measure that is used in the visualization.
+    After creating a table visualization like below with DAX measures, when clicking the three dots located in the upper right side of the table visualization, you can sort by any DAX measure that is used in the visualization.
 Or you can simply click the measure name itself in the visualization.
 The answer to this question is,

 - Player id = taranga wins 72 games.
 - And out of the 72 games played, 36 were won against higher-rated opponents (50%).